In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse. But not all model years are created equal.

 Conclusion

-So, there you have it – the favorable, the bad, and the “maybe park this one away from buildings” of Ford Expedition history.
+So, there you have it – the positive, the bad, and the “maybe park this one away from buildings” of Ford Expedition history.

 But hey, every Expedition has a tale.
 Maybe you’ve got one parked in your driveway right now.
 Love it?
 Hate it?
 Got a war story about a model year we covered?

 Drop your tales in the comments below.
-After all, nothing surpasses actual experience when it comes to selecting the ideal ride.
+After all, nothing surpasses genuine experience when it comes to selecting the ideal ride.